datawire/ambassador-docs/topics/running/services/rate-limit-service.md

 the rate limit service since the `AuthService` is invoked before the `RateLimitService`.

-## Configuring the Rate Limit Service
+## Configuring the rate limit service

 A `RateLimitService` manifest configures the Ambassador API Gateway to use an external service to check and enforce rate limits for incoming requests: